stacyford/writing-assignment/assignment.md

 Reviewing your pod's logs can ensure that your pod is operating normally.
 This is useful when you want to review what happened inside your pod.
 When you issue this command, Kubernetes returns the most recent log entries from your containers.

-Issue the following command to display your pod's logs:
+To display your pod's logs, use the following command:

 ```shell
 kubectl logs <pod> [-c <container>]